ahernan5/SSW345/HW3/README.md

+(screencast video is the "Recording #1.mp4" file found in this folder)
 # Introduction

 A *RESTful architecture*, is an architectural style ([Fielding](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)) for providing resources to clients using a set of request verbs and resource locations.
 A REST API allows a client to access resources provided by a service.